keeganH222/tdd-example/README.md

 # Development Strategy

-For a refresher (or reference) before you begin writing code, we recommend reviewing the content from [JavaScript Testing](https://www.udacity.com/course/javascript-testing--ud549).
-Your project will be evaluated by a Udacity code reviewer according to the [Feed Reader Testing project rubric](https://review.udacity.com/#!/rubrics/18/view).
-Please review for detailed project requirements.
+For a refresher (or reference) before you begin writing code, it's recommend reviewing the content from [JavaScript Testing](https://www.udacity.com/course/javascript-testing--ud549).

 1. Familiarize yourself with the starter code
     * Open up `index.html` and review the functionality of the application within your browser